 "Long-Term Thinking for a Short-Sighted World" by Jim Brumm is available at museharbor.com, amazon.com, barnesandnoble,com, apple.com and at bookstores everywhere.

-Jim Brumm is a riveting public speaker with many true, interesting, long-term and short-sighted-thinking stories to entertain media audiences on nearly every subject.
-He can be reached for interviews by emailing Margaux (at) Museharbor (dot) com.
+Author and expert Jim Brumm is a riveting public speaker with many true, interesting, long-term and short-sighted-thinking stories to entertain media audiences on nearly every subject.
+He can be reached for interviews by emailing Margaux (at) MuseHarbor (dot) com.
 He lives in Santa Rosa, CA and has been a writer, editor, and magazine publisher for over twenty-three years.
 He is a member of Slow Food, USA, and The Long Now Foundation.